 The Family Law Act 1975 (“the Act”) defines “property” very broadly as “property to which those parties are, or that party is, as the case may be, entitled”.

-So, whether you have land in India, the USA, United Kingdom, Italy or Greece or China, or that proverbial Swiss bank account, that asset is counted as “property” in your “property settlement” even if you consider that your spouse has no entitlement to it or you believe that that foreign jurisdiction will take no notice of what the Courts will do or say about the matter.
+So, whether you have landed in India, the USA, the United Kingdom, Italy or Greece or China, or that proverbial Swiss bank account, that asset is counted as “property” in your “property settlement” even if you consider that your spouse has no entitlement to it or you believe that foreign jurisdiction will take no notice of what the Courts will do or say about the matter.

 The Australian Family Courts have express jurisdiction to make orders concerning international assets by virtue of section 31(2) of the Act which states the jurisdiction of the Courts “may be exercised in relation to persons or things outside Australia and the territories”.

 In any property settlement proceedings under the Act, you have a duty to make full and frank disclosure of your financial affairs, including any assets you own or have an interest in, and your financial resources.